-In November 2006, AC Immune signed an exclusive, worldwide licensing agreement for crenezumab, our humanized monoclonal antibody targeting misfolded Abeta in July 2015, Genentech announced it will commence Phase 3 clinical studies for crenezumab in 2016.
+In November 2006, AC Immune signed an exclusive, worldwide licensing agreement for crenezumab, our humanized monoclonal antibody targeting misfolded Abeta.
+Genentech commenced Phase 3 clinical studies for crenezumab in the first quarter of 2016.
 If crenezumab receives regulatory approval, we will be entitled to receive royalties that are tied to annual sales volumes with different royalty rates applicable in the U.S. and Europe.
 These percentage rates range from net high single digits to the mid-teens.